How to Apply and Selection Process

 What is the difference between FRIDA Awards and FRIDA Grants?

-The following table summarizes the differences between the two types of support:
+The following table summarizes the differences between grants and awards:

 Can I submit several applications?

 Yes, you may submit more than one application.
-However, not more than one project by the same entity will receive support after each call for projects.
+However, not more than one project by the same entity will receive support as a result of the same call for projects.

+- Stage 2: Shortlisted proposals are invited to submit the complete project.
 Only shortlisted projects will move on to the second stage of the process, during which the submission of a more extensive proposal will be required.
-The selection committee will review, rate and rank the shortlisted projects.
-Based on this ranking, the members of the selection committee will discuss the merits of each proposal and decide which projects will be supported.
+The selection committee will review, rate, and rank the shortlisted projects.
+Based on this ranking, members of the selection committee will assess the merits of each proposal and decide which projects will be supported.
 The final selection will be decided by consensus by the members of the selection committee responsible for reviewing the projects under each topic.

 Who can apply?